pikonguwu/SEP_52/README.md

 The front-end interface and large model integration are completed by Weiguang Wang.
 ## AI generated report and transaction records
 AI generated report function AI chat history and transaction record export function are completed by Chen Chen
+## Page integration and Import funtion adding
+The login and register page writing and csv file supporting by Zecheng Zuo.